- Categories Urban & Landscape

 - Budget £18m

-- Project Team Deborah Saunt, David Hills, Tom Greenall, Paul Bourel, Anne Wynne, Laura Virto Martinez, Iain Jamieson, Marie Sophie Habermann, Matt Lambert
+- Project Team Deborah Saunt, David Hills, Tom Greenall, Anne Wynne, Lee McKinley, Paul Bourel, Iain Jamieson, Marie Sophie Habermann, Matt Lambert, Sacha Hickinbotham

 A major new public park for the City of London, Exchange Square is re-imagined as a bucolic landscape and generously planted green space, suspended above the tracks of Liverpool Street Station.
 Unfolding across several levels to create a more natural topography for the site, it will provide opportunities for rest and relaxation at the heart of Broadgate, and a unique place in the City where nature and culture are in balance.